 West Chester is a medium-sized borough located in the state of Pennsylvania.
-With a population of 20,048 people and 24 constituent neighborhoods, West Chester is the 51st largest community in Pennsylvania.
-West Chester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 20,029 people and 24 constituent neighborhoods, West Chester is the 51st largest community in Pennsylvania.
+Much of the housing stock in West Chester was built prior to World War II, making it one of the older and more historic boroughs in the country.

 West Chester home prices are not only among the most expensive in Pennsylvania, but West Chester real estate also consistently ranks among the most expensive in America.

-West Chester is a decidedly white-collar borough, with fully 88.75% of the workforce employed in white-collar jobs, well above the national average.
-Overall, West Chester is a borough of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in West Chester who work in food service (15.66%), sales jobs (11.66%), and management occupations (10.75%).
+West Chester is a decidedly white-collar borough, with fully 88.69% of the workforce employed in white-collar jobs, well above the national average.
+Overall, West Chester is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in West Chester who work in food service (14.21%), sales jobs (12.31%), and management occupations (11.47%).

 Also of interest is that West Chester has more people living here who work in computers and math than 95% of the places in the US.